ivaleraM/GLFM/README.md

     X: NxD observation matrix of N samples and D dimensions

-    C: 1xD string array indicating type of data for each dimension
+    C: 1xD string array indicating type of data for each dimension, where 'g' stands for real-valued data, 'p'  stands for positive real-valued data, 'n' stands for count data, 'c'stands for categorical data, and 'o' stands for ordinal data.

 --- Alternative calls ---